ramkishor6003/Music-Generator/README.md

 # AI Music Generator – Sound Composer

-Generate original AI‑generated music from any text description using Meta’s MusicGen model.
-Supports English, Hindi, Hinglish, and any other language prompt.
+Generate original music from any text description using Meta's **MusicGen** model.
+Built with Gradio for an interactive web interface, supporting English, Hindi, Hinglish, and any language prompt.
 ## Live Demo

 https://github.com/user-attachments/assets/6ac344e7-2b2e-4a80-a9b5-ecda4b584ce0